macginitie/donkey/docs/index.md

 Donkey2 is the standard car that most people build first.
 The parts cost about $250 to $300

-and take 2 hours to assemble.
+and take around 2 hours to assemble.
 Here are the main steps to build your own car:

 1. [Assemble hardware.](guide/build_hardware.md)
 2. [Install software.](guide/install_software.md)